 Learn More About Valuation Accreditation

 Credentials identify those valuation professionals who have the ability to provide sound and reliable business valuation services.
-The valuation experts at Vrakas are proud to hold designations from the American Institute of Certified Public Accountants and the National Association of Certified Valuators and Analysts.
+The valuation experts at Vrakas are proud to hold designations from the American Institute of Certified Public Accountants, the American Society of Appraisers, and the National Association of Certified Valuators and Analysts.

 Accredited in Business Valuations (ABV)